bihealth/WiPP/README.md

 ### Results

-All result files are created in a new subfolder named 04_Final_results.
+All result files are created in a new subfolder named `04_Final_results/`

 Two types of results are available, first a csv file (wide format) contains the feature table, every row represent a peak and each column a specific information such as the retention time, retention index or the spectrum (peak mz:peak area) for a specific sample.
 Missing peaks are represented by missing values in the corresponding sample column.

 The second output is a .msp file which contains the spectra of every peak reported in the .csv file and can be used for identification purposes (Using a dedicated GC-MS peak identification tool).

-A .csv/.msp pair is available for every biological condition as well as all samples together.
+A pair of `*.csv and `*.msp` files is available for every biological condition, as well as all samples combined together.